daverayment/Copy-MTPFiles/README.md

 Copy-MTPFiles -Source "..\..\source\AnotherProject" -Destination "..\Documents\ProjectBackup"
 ```

 Use the `FilePatterns` parameter to select a subset of files for transfer.
 You may include more than one pattern, separated by commas.
-Use the `*` wildcard to match any number characters (including zero), and `?` to match exactly one character:
+Use the `*` wildcard to match any number of any character (including no matches), and `?` to match exactly one occurrence of any character.

+For instance, in the following example, `*.jp*g` matches `apic.jpg`, `pic.jpeg`, `picture.jppppg`, `.jpg` and so on:

 ```powershell
 # Copy images in the current directory to a backup.